I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are Coded Brilliance™ in a loop.

-What Not Enough Syndrome™ actually is:
+What Not Enough Syndrome® actually is:

-Not Enough is a universal experience that exists in our collective consciousness, which means we all experience Not Enough in one form or another.
 It’s a survival intelligence with coded brilliance that reveals itself through the stories we live out when we feel inadequate.

 The Work